 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-It is part of the The Dresden Files #15 series and is a This urban fantasy is a hardcover edition on May 27, 2014 and has 454 pages.
+It is part of the The Dresden Files #15 series and is a urban fantasy on May 27, 2014 and has 454 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author include Mean Streets, Changes, Side Jobs, Ghost Story, Dark and Stormy Knights, Aftertaste, Hex Appeal, Welcome to the Jungle, Dangerous Women, Storm Front, Grave Peril, Summer Knight, Fool Moon, Cold Days, Blood Rites, Death Masks, Proven Guilty, White Night, Small Favor, Shadowed Souls
+Other books by this author which I have reviewed include Mean Streets, Changes, Side Jobs, Ghost Story, Dark and Stormy Knights, Aftertaste, Hex Appeal, Welcome to the Jungle, Dangerous Women, Storm Front, Grave Peril, Summer Knight, Fool Moon, Cold Days, Blood Rites, Death Masks, Proven Guilty, White Night, Small Favor, Shadowed Souls

 Fifteenth in The Dresden Files urban fantasy series based in Chicago and revolving around Harry Dresden, Winter Knight and private investigating wizard.
 It’s been a year since events in Cold Days, 14.
 If you’re interested, there is a chronological listing of the The Dresden Files books on my website.